caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 — And why are you waking up at such time of day, Izzy? — i mumbled to myself.

-I had no chance to answer though.
+Me had no chance to answer though.

 — Hey, Bella?
-Did you get up? — asked Sasha, noticing i'm awake.
+Did you get up? — asked Sasha, noticing my awakening.

 Suddenly, a hazy memory came back to me, but only for a brief moment.